Activity note: Hotel check in is available from 3:00 PM.

 Afternoon: Our next stop is the Nevada State Museum, where we’ll have time for a docent-led tour as well as time on our own to explore.
 The museum’s building was originally constructed in 1870 as the U.S. Mint; in just 23 years, it produced more than $49,000,000 in coins.
 Today, we’ll see exhibits that include "The Chinese Experience," and "Coin Press No. 1," plus a collection of Washoe Native American baskets, and the dining service from the battleship USS Nevada, made from silver mined at nearby Tonopah and gold from Goldfield.
 The museum also features Nevada's wildlife, particularly coyotes, mountain lions, golden eagles, badgers, and black bears.
 Next, we’ll have a docent-led exploration of the Nevada State Capitol Building.
 Built to hold a state government much larger than what was necessary when it was completed in 1870, the Capitol was under-utilized for many years.
 Now, more than 140 years later, it is still able to hold all the government officials and operations the state requires, a testament to the foresight of Nevada's founding fathers.

-Dinner: This meal has been excluded from the program cost.
+Dinner: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions and give directions.
-Enjoy the many diverse and delicious offerings that the city of Reno has to offer.

 Evening: At leisure.
 You might enjoy a stroll along the Truckee River Walk or take in a concert or show at one of the city’s theaters.